ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ?
 Enter selection number:> 6

 ```
-{: caption="Example x.
-Results from using `ibmcloud dev create` continued." caption-side="bottom"}
+{: caption="Example 10.
+Skeleton application options from `ibmcloud dev create`." caption-side="bottom"}

+Now that you have chosen the more straightforward options, the hardest option for you to choose is still required.
+Please
+follow the example shown in Example 11 and type 'webapplication', then press enter.

 ```bash
 ?
 Enter a name for your application> webapplication
 ```
+{: caption="Example 11.
+Name your application using `ibmcloud dev create`." caption-side="bottom"}

-Later, you may add as many services as needed or desired through the web console, for example.
+Later, you may add as many services, like datastores or compute functions, as needed or desired through the web console,
+so, as shown in Example 12, type 'n' for no when asked if you want to add services at this time.

 ```
 Using the resource group Default (default) of your account